-The Levington Houseplant Compost is specially designed for houseplant care.
+Miracle-Gro® Peat Free Premium Houseplant Potting Mix is specially designed for houseplant care.
 It readily absorbs and retains water, but allows free drainage and air retention - essential for strong root growth.

 This growing medium is enriched with all the essential nutrients and trace elements to sustain strong, healthy growth for up to 8 weeks, depending on the vigour of the plant.
 After this regular feeding with a good houseplant fertiliser is important, such as ready-to-use plant food or, for long-term feeding, continuous-release plant food.

 Top dressing is ideal for plants that are too big for you to move or which you would rather not disturb.
 All you do is carefully remove the top inch or two of old compost and replace with fresh compost and water well.